-Amber Park is also family friendly, which is important as many choose District 15 for own stay purposes.
-There is a good sized kid’s lagoon pool and lagoon cove as well as a well equipped playground for the children.
-It’s always nice to have spaces catered specially for the children, especially when residential units are already so small these days.
+Amber Park is also family-friendly, which is important as many choose District 15 for their own stay purposes.
+There is a good-sized kid’s lagoon pool and lagoon cove as well as a well-equipped playground for children.
+It’s always nice to have spaces catered particularly for children, especially when residential units are already so small these days.

 You do see the advantages of that 65:35 land split in the grounds as well.
 Here, the fitness court is almost completely surrounded by a blanket of greenery.
 There is also a forest trail that lines the periphery of the development for those intending to stroll in the evenings.

 Finally, let’s touch on the arrival areas (ironic isn’t it, to place this last).
 As the first touchpoint of Amber Park, it’s a super impressive space to be at.
 It’s big, spacious, and leaves you feeling like you’ve entered the compound of an opulent destination.

 What I do like as well is that there are two entrance points to Amber Park – one along Amber Gardens, and the other at Amber Road.
 They’ve really pulled out all the stops for the arrival areas at Amber Park, even the “smaller” one is first-rate.
 I wouldn’t be surprised if most would think that this was the main entrance instead.

 If anything, I think that they could possibly the amount of space dedicated to both and possibly eke out more space for another swimming pool (maybe even a tennis court).
 Don’t get me wrong, I’m all for lovely welcoming arrival areas, but as nit-picky as this may sound – it seems overly extravagant in this case.